 The main goal of AP Art & Design is to earn college credit for the creation of a portfolio of approximately 15 pieces of art, which is due at the end of April.
 That's approx 7 pieces BEFORE winter vacation!
-This being said, you should start exploring topics or ideas that you might be interested in!
-You can begin the process of building your portfolio over the summer by creating 1 piece of art.
-This assignment is OPTIONAL.
-As you explore any concepts listed below, please know you can approach these assignments in your own unique way-through your own lens.
+This being said, you should start exploring topics.
+You will need to begin the process of building your portfolio over the summer by creating 1 piece of art.
+This assignment is required.
+This artwork will be due when we return for fall semester and will count as your first grade.
+As you explore any concepts listed below, please know you can approach these assignments in your own unique way- through your own lens.
 Change them as you need... your art should always be about YOU.

-While this assignment is optional, it is important to always be nurturing your creative side.
+While this is an assignment, it is important to always be nurturing your creative side.
 Stay in touch with your artist-self over the summer.
 Begin thinking about why you make art and what you are passionate about in life.
 These thoughts will help lead you to create a meaningful Sustained Investigation.
+If you are enrolled in more than 1 section of AP Art & Design, you only need to create 1 piece of artwork as your summer assignment.